piano-miles/SPANet/docs/EventInfo.md

     ...
 ```

 You may add additional regression targets to any point in the Feynman diagram.
 The `EVENT` targets will be defined for the entire event and can include things such as system invariant mass.
 You can also add regression targets to individual event particles with the special `PARTICLE` tag.
-Finally, you can add regression targets to each individual decay products within each event particle.
+Finally, you can add regression targets to each individual decay product within each event particle.
 Any symmetric event particles or decay products must define the same regression targets.

 **This feature is currently considered a work in progress and may not be fully compatible with the symmetric structures defined above.
 Only the `EVENT` regression and classifications are currently fully supported.**